Sing (2016 American film): Plot

 Desperate, Johnny attempts to steal the prize money for his father's bail, but when he sees a note on Buster's desk praising his talents, Johnny resolves to focus on his musical career instead.
 Meanwhile, Rosita regains her passion for dancing while grocery shopping, and Ash composes a song that Buster likes.
-On the day of the preview for Nana, the bears Mike had cheated locate him, and demand their money back.
-Mike directs them to Buster; the bears break open the prize chest, but it is nowhere near $100,000.
-Shocked by the lack of money, the rest of the contestants question Buster, and the squid tank shatters under everyone's weight.
-The flooded theater implodes and Judith repossesses the lot, while a disheartened Buster takes up residence with Eddie and supports himself by washing cars.
+On the day of the preview for Nana, the bears Mike had cheated locate him and demand their money back.
+Mike directs them to Buster; the bears use a baseball bat to break open the prize chest, but it is nowhere near $100,000.
+Shocked by the lack of money, the rest of the contestants question Buster, and the squid tank shatters from the impact of the bat and everyone's weight.
+The flooded theater collapses, and Judith repossesses the lot, while a disheartened Buster takes up residence with Eddie and supports himself by washing cars.

 Meena goes to the rubble of the theater and sings out loud to music on her headphones, inspiring Buster to stage an outdoor show.
 Despite attempts from Judith to halt the show, it takes place on the lot of the former theater with Meena's and Rosita's families in attendance.
 More animals are drawn into the audience when the show is broadcast live on the local news.
-Rosita's husband Norman is roused by his wife's talent, Big Daddy breaks out of prison and travels to the lot to reconcile with Johnny, Lance is impressed by Ash's original rock song "Set It All Free", the bears find Mike and chase him away, and Meena overcomes her stage fright and gives an enthusiastic performance.
+Rosita's husband Norman is roused by his wife's talent, Big Daddy breaks out of prison and travels to the lot to reconcile with Johnny, Lance is impressed by Ash's original rock song "Set It All Free", the bears find Mike and pursue him away; and Meena overcomes her stage fright and gives an enthusiastic performance.
 The show is a success and impresses Nana, who was in the audience.
 She purchases the lot, and the theater is rebuilt and reopened.